Cumulative Effects Sample Clauses

 Cumulative Effects.
 No plans for future State, tribal, local or private projects within or immediately adjacent to the aquatic action area are known.
 Within the aquatic action area, ongoing water quality issues such as siltation and chemical pollution unrelated to the US 20: Gear Street to the Galena River project will continue to affect the fish.

 Cumulative Effects.
 Past activities in the region include exploration drilling, seismic surveys, and shipping traffic.
-Activities that are known to likely occur in the reasonably foreseeable future include additional seismic surveys, geological surveys, and scientific research surveys (Appendix B).
-Overall, the cumulative effects of the Noticed Activities on water quality from past, current and reasonably foreseeable activities would be minor and localized.
+Reasonably foreseeable future activities include additional seismic surveys, geological surveys, and scientific research surveys (Summarized in Appendix B).
+Overall, the cumulative effects of the Noticed Activities on fish from past, current and reasonably foreseeable activities would be minor in a regional context.

 Cumulative Effects a.
 The identification of the APEs will consider cumulative effects to historic properties as referenced in 36 CFR 800.5.
 Cumulative effects may be direct and/or indirect, or reasonably foreseeable effects caused by the Undertaking that may occur over time, be farther removed in distance or be cumulative.